jimmie33/jimmie33.github.io/index.md

 -------
 ## News
 * [10/11/2018] The _Content Aware Fit_ and _Content Aware Crop_ feature are shipped in InDesign CC and Illustrator CC ([Demo](https://youtu.be/-43ijHtK_QM)).
 I developed the key auto cropping technology behind these features.
-* [09/17/2018] Our paper on pointer networks for sequence analysis accepted at NIPS.
+* [09/17/2018] Our paper on pointer networks for sequence analysis accepted at NeurIPS.
 * [08/11/2018] Our paper on multi-touch guesture control for drone photography will be presented at IROS 2018.
 * [08/11/2018] Our paper on shallow DoF effect form a single image gets accepted at Siggraph Asia.
 * [07/04/2018] Three papers get accepted at ECCV.